mkurak/cw-suite/packages/cw.helper.dev.runner/DEV_NOTES.md

 - `runCommandAwait` rejects when a command cannot be spawned; see `tests/exec.test.ts` for coverage.

 ## Future Ideas
-- Integrate `cw.helper.colored.console` for ANSI styled logs.
+- Integrate `@cw-suite/helper-colored-console` for ANSI styled logs.
 - Provide presets for common frameworks (Express, Fastify) to simplify configuration.
 - Optional integration with `chokidar` for more robust cross-platform watching if ever needed.